The Invention of the Gospel: Genre, Meaning, and Identity. Oxford University Press. In Preparation.

 ‘Cultivating Imagination in Biblical Interpretation: A Classroom Exercise,’ in Practical Matters: A Transdisciplinary Multimedia Journal of Practical Theology and Religious Practices.
 Issue 1: Imagination.
 (2009).
 Online: www.practicalmatters.org.

 ‘Mark,’ in Oxford Handbook of New Testament Rhetoric.
 Edited by Mark Given.
 Oxford: Oxford University Press.
-Forthcoming in 2018.
+Submitted and Forthcoming in 2018.

 ‘Apocalyptic and the Kingdom in Mark 3:7-35,’ in Reading Mark in Context: Jesus and Second Temple Judaism.
 Edited by B. C. Blackwell, J. K. Goodrich, and J. Matson.
 Grand Rapids: Zondervan.
-Forthcoming in 2018.
+In Press and Forthcoming in September 2018.

 ‘Introduction: Recovering the Relationship between Research and Teaching,’ pages 1-9 in Communication, Pedagogy, and the Gospel of Mark.
 E. Shively and G. Van Oyen, eds.
 Society of Biblical Literature Resources for Biblical Studies 83.
 Atlanta: SBL Press, 2016.